 Below are some topics you should include and some questions to get you thinking as you create your business plan.

-The executive summary: Your executive summary basically outlines what your business is about, and what problem you are solving with the product or service you’re offering.
+Your executive summary basically outlines what your business is about, and what problem you are solving with the product or service you’re offering.
 This section, usually a one-pager, will be easier to complete once you've built out the main sections of your business plan highlighted below.

-Your target audience & avatar: Here, you’ll define who your target audience is.
+When it comes to starting your side hustle, you need to know who you'll be selling to.
+Here, you’ll define who your target audience is.
 This includes identifying key demographics about them, such as where they’re located, their age, their income and why they would be interested in your business.
 You should also have some idea of who your ideal client is, and how you will attract them.

-Your operating model: Having a clear operating model helps you understand and layout HOW exactly you intend to deliver value with your products and services.
+Having a clear operating model helps you understand and layout HOW exactly you intend to deliver value with your products and services.
 It will also help with determining the type of experience you plan to provide your ideal customer.

 Start by asking yourself: Are my products packaged in a way that aligns with the experience I want my customers to have?
 Is my website in line with my brand?
-Once your operating model is fine-tuned and running, it will allow you to scale your business because you'll have well-established processes in place on how to run your business.
+Once your operating model is fine-tuned and running, it will allow you to scale your side hustle because you'll have well-established processes in place on how to run your business.

-Products and services: What products and services do you plan on offering?
+What products and services do you plan on offering?
 Are they in line with the problem your business will be solving?
 It’s a good idea to sketch out some thoughts on how you will price your products or services.
 You'll also want to consider how you’ll be selling them.

-Competition: Ahh, competition.
+Ahh, competition.
 Everyone hates it, but everyone needs it!
 No business plan is complete without some rough ideas about your competition.
 Where is your competition located?
 What are the strengths and weaknesses of their offering?
 And of course, how can you differentiate yourself from them and make your offering better?

-Start-up Costs and financing: We’ll cover this in more detail below, but in short, this is a critical part of your business plan and something you won’t want to overlook.
+We’ll cover this in more detail below, but in short, this is a critical part of your business plan and something you won’t want to overlook.
 Here, you’ll outline your initial start-up costs, registration fees, branding costs, website development costs, etc. Then, consider your potential sources of funding and whether or not you’ll need investors.

 And of course, you’ll need a plan for staying on track with your cash flow.
 That’s where your business budget comes into play.
 Having a solid business budget is essential to the success of your business, allowing you to manage your business finances properly and stay on top of your expenses.

-Revenues and Profits: You can't turn a profit if you don't have a solid revenue stream.
+You can't turn a profit if you don't have a solid revenue stream.
 In your business plan, you should outline the products and services you plan to sell.
 You'll want to outline exactly how you will communicate those products and services to your potential customers.